 All Policy Committee and Technical Committee meetings were held in person.
 Some Active Transportation Committee meetings were held in virtual format and in person quarterly.

 Staff developed outreach material to make the public aware of the meetings and format they were held.
-It also coordinated and prepared all necessary materials for the following meetings:
+It also coordinated and prepared all necessary materials for the meetings listed in the following table: